hansemannn/titanium-crashlytics/README.md

 In general, remember to not use any Crashlytics API's before actually opening your first window.
 While this might not result in a crash on iOS, the native Android SDK will error if being used before your app finished launching due to requiring the native `Activity`.

+## Breaking changes!

+Module version 2.0.0 uses Firebase Crashlytics instead of the (deprecated) Fabric Crashlytics.
+Please make sure to check the removed and changed API's!

 ### iOS